 Progression from the Postgraduate Diploma in Financial Management is to the Masters of Arts in Financial Management.

 Friday 2 pm – 5 pm

 Plus 4 Saturdays per semester Online (9 am – 1 pm).

 For online programmes, lectures will be delivered online and recordings of lectures will be available to view in the student’s own time.

 For the 2022/2023 academic year, this programme is 90% funded under the Human Capital Initiative.
 Applicants are required to pay €825 for the programme.

 The programme’s assessments will be a combination of final examinations and continuous assessments.

-This programme will be delivered through an innovative blended learning approach involving facilitated workshops and online virtual learning classes.
+This programme will be delivered full-time through an innovative blended learning approach involving facilitated workshops and online virtual learning classes.